CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** Change Management **

-Administrative changes to the existing infrastructure or OT components can influence the information security of the environment and should be planned, checked, adequately tested, performed and documented through a binding change process.
-The nature of the process depends strongly on the respective organization or OT and should be comprehensibly documented.
+Administrative changes to the existing infrastructure or OT components can affect the information security of the environment and should be planned, tested, adequately tested, performed and documented through a binding change process.
+The nature of the process depends heavily on the respective organization or OT and should be comprehensibly documented.
 In less complex environments with a small administration team, the change process can essentially be based on procedural requirements (planning, information requirements for maintenance, procurement of software and updates, execution of tests (test concept), regulations on the use of service providers) as well as documentation obligations (eg. comprehensive or system-bound administration journal).
-In larger organizations, there may be a more complex change process consisting of application, review, testing, and approval procedures, and the use of supporting tools (forms, technically supported workflows, CMDB, etc.).
+In larger organizations, there may be a more complex change process consisting of application, review, testing and approval procedures, and the use of supporting tools (forms, engineering workflows, CMDB, etc.).

 ** time synchronization **

-A large number of processes, but also administrative activities, are based on a precise and coordinated time (eg the traceability of distributed protocol data, addition of additives in production at the right time, etc.).
-It has to be considered based on the application requirements how the time synchronization takes place.
+A large number of processes, but also administrative activities, are based on a precise and coordinated time (eg the traceability of distributed protocol data, the addition of additives in production at the right time, etc.).
+It has to be considered based on the application requirements, how the time synchronization takes place.

 For synchronization, the Network Time Protocol (NTP) or IEEE 1588 can be used.
 The time signal for the systems should come from a trusted source.
 For example, zones of high criticality should not move their time from a less protected zone if the signal could possibly be tampered with.
 The clients on the OT components should interpret the time in a consistent, standardized format (for example, considering time zones, winter and summer time).